On the prehistory of Moranbong Band

 Yet, I think we can establish at a more general level that there is a measure of familiarity between the Kim spouses and the Moranbong Band, that KJU established the band, has reportedly taken a keen interest in all particulars related with, participated in numerous rehearsals, and strongly and openly supported it throughout its career, at least till the end of spring 2014.

-There are no photos, but a textual evidence of even older history.
+I have no more photos, but there exists textual evidence of even older history of MBB members.
 In a Rodong Sinmun article on the Pyongyang Taedongmun Kindergarten it is mentioned that MB violin players started their education there.

 http://www.rodong.rep.kp/ko/index.php?strPageID=SF01_02_01&newsID=2015-01-25-0034&chAction=S .
 Taedongmun Kindergarten is in the centre of Pyongyang, neighbouring the Taedongmun Park, very near the Kim Il Song Square, which is the absolute centre of Pyongyang.
 It is specialized in violin and kayagum education.
 Also the former Unhasu Orchestra concert master, first violin Mun Kyong-jin, who performed solo in Paris in March 2013, started his career there as a child.
 A glimpse inside of the institution can be seen here https://youtu.be/PB965kCG0n4.